-- We will continue to offer PRAXIS workshops and partner with the Natchitoches Parish Library to offer access to Learning Express, a source for PRAXIS test preparation to support candidate learning and their ability to meet SLO 1. - More videos and other resources will be added to Early Childhood coursework to provide learner support in addressing setting instructional outcomes, Designing coherent instruction, Designing student assessment, Managing classroom procedures, Managing student behavior, Engaging students in learning, and Using assessment in instruction to help them meet SLO 2. - Moving forward, SLO 2 will be assessed via a Teacher Candidate Observation Form in EDUC 5450 Internship, which candidates take in their last year of the program.
-This change was made in order to meet CAEP demands and to align with departmental goals. - Videos and resources relating to Professionalism will be added to Early Childhood courses to facilitate candidates' professional dispositions and enhance their ability to meet SLO 3. - Faculty will add resources relating to Reflecting on Instruction in Early Childhood courses to provide learner support and help them meet SLO 4. - Faculty will continue to increase focus on research writing and on APA format in courses taken prior to EDUC 5950 Research Problems, and sample papers and additional online resources will be shared with candidates to support student learning and to help them achieve SLO 5.
+- We will offer PRAXIS workshops and partner with the Natchitoches Parish Library to offer access to Learning Express, a source for PRAXIS test preparation to support candidate learning and their ability to meet SLO 1. - More videos and other resources will be added to Elementary coursework to provide learner support in addressing demonstrating knowledge of students, managing classroom procedures, managing student behavior, organizing physical space, engaging students in learning, using questioning and discussion techniques and using assessment in instruction to help them meet SLO 2.

-- Moving forward, SLO 5 will be assessed with a PK-12 Student impact assessment to meet CAEP requirements and to align with departmental goals. - Service learning will continue to be a stronger focus in each Early Childhood course.
+- Moving forward, SLO 2 will be assessed via a Teacher Candidate Observation Form in EDUC 5410 and EDUC 5411 Elementary Internship in Teaching, which candidates take in their last year of the program.
+This change was made to meet CAEP demands and to align with departmental goals. - Videos and resources relating to Professionalism and motivation will be added to Education courses to facilitate candidates' professional dispositions and enhance their ability to meet SLO 3. - Faculty will add resources relating to Higher Order Thinking, Instructional Planning and Reflecting on Instruction in Education courses to provide learner support and help them meet SLO 4. - Faculty will continue to increase focus on research writing and on APA format in courses taken prior to EDUC 5480, Research Based Decision Making in Education, and sample papers and additional online resources will be shared with candidates to support student learning and to help them achieve SLO 5. - Moving forward, SLO 5 will be assessed with a P12 Student Learning Impact assessment in order to meet CAEP requirements and to align with departmental goals. - Service learning will continue to be a stronger focus in selected Elementary education courses to align with QEP goals.